World Cup 2026

 It hasn't been all blowouts, though

-The other side of the ledger: 22 of the 76 matches — 29% — have been draws, several of them tight, evenly-matched affairs.
-So the tournament has split into two stories at once: a set of mismatches producing cricket scores, and a set of genuinely competitive games ending level.
-The 2.93 average sits on top of both.
+The other side of the ledger: 24 of the 104 matches — 23% — were draws, several of them tight, evenly-matched affairs.
+So the tournament split into two stories at once: a set of mismatches producing cricket scores, and a set of genuinely competitive games ending level.
+The 2.96 average sits on top of both.
 A single mean hides that the distribution is unusually wide — lots of blowouts and lots of draws — which is itself a fingerprint of a 48-team field's uneven quality.

 • Group openers are the wild ones.
-Early group-stage matches historically run higher-scoring than what follows.
-As the group stage finishes and the knockouts begin — win-or-go-home games where caution rises and mismatches disappear — scoring almost always falls.
-In 2022 the tournament's goals-per-game drifted as the field narrowed, and the early spike here (around 3.26, now 2.93) has already partly given that back.
+Early group-stage matches historically run higher-scoring than what follows, and 2026 was no exception.
+As the group stage finished and the knockouts began — win-or-go-home games where caution rises and mismatches disappear — scoring eased here too: the early spike (around 3.26 a game) gave part of itself back on the way to the final 2.96.

-• The mismatches dry up.
+• The mismatches dried up.
 The 48-team field's quality gaps are widest in the opening round.
-Once the weakest teams are eliminated, the surviving games are between better-matched sides, and the biggest blowouts stop happening.
-The expanded-format scoring boost is, by design, a group-stage phenomenon.
+Once the weakest teams were eliminated, the surviving games were between better-matched sides, and the biggest blowouts stopped happening.
+The expanded-format scoring boost was, by design, a group-stage phenomenon.

-Put together: the honest read is “the 2026 World Cup has opened higher-scoring than 2022, largely because a bigger field front-loads mismatches” — not “2026 will be the highest-scoring World Cup ever.”
-The early gap has narrowed and steadied; check back once the knockouts are in.
+Put together: the honest read all along was “the 2026 World Cup opened higher-scoring than 2022, largely because a bigger field front-loads mismatches” — and the final ledger bears that out.
+The early gap narrowed, steadied, and still finished clearly above 2022's full-tournament mark.

 The limits of this snapshot